Pre-trip checklists can save you from forgetting important details. Here are some key items from my travel checklists.

 - Start packing

-- Take inventory of first aid kit and replace any missing or expired items
+- Take inventory of first aid kit and replace missing or expired items

 - Register with home embassy or consulate in the countries I’ll be traveling

-- Figure out which ATM and credit cards to bring and submit travel notices online for each one.
+- Figure out which ATM and credit cards to bring and submit travel notices online if needed.
 I take two ATM cards and two credit cards with no foreign transaction fees.

-- Snap photos of the front and back of each ATM and credit card, as well as any other important documents
+- Snap photos of the front and back of each ATM and credit card, as well as any other important documents.
+You can upload these to Google Drive for emergency access during your trip.

 - Transfer travel funds into the bank accounts I plan to use.
-My primary travel account is Schwab Investor Checking, which refunds all ATM fees and has a daily withdrawal limit of U.S. $1,000.
-As a backup, I carry an ATM card for my local bank account.
+My main travel account is Schwab Investor Checking, which refunds all ATM fees and has a daily withdrawal limit of U.S. $1,000.
+As a backup, I carry the ATM card for my local bank account.

 - Save offline Google maps on my phone of the area I’ll be traveling to if needed